Elweyn/Elweyn/README.md

 ## Early life

-Born in Germany in the beautiful city of Hamburg and raised in [La Font Blanche](https://www.lafontblanche.com/) near a village named Belvis in south France.
+- Born in Germany in the beautiful city of Hamburg;
+- and raised in [La Font Blanche](https://www.lafontblanche.com/) near a village named Belvis in south France;

-So I speak both German, French and English
+- I speak German, French and English;
+- I understand some words of spannish and dutch;

-I did my baccalaureat in the French school system and studied Computer Science in Toulouse before moving back to Hamburg where I made an internship to become an Software Engineer.
+- I did my baccalaureat in the French school system;
+- and studied Computer Science in Toulouse;
+- before moving back to Hamburg;
+- where I made an internship to become an Software Engineer.

-After this I worked for some years in different companies White Paper Media Ltd. - aka.
+- After this I worked for some years in different companies;
+  - White Paper Media Ltd. - aka.
 [OktoPOS Solutions GmbH](https://www.oktopos.com/);

-there I worked on an Android Project that permits to order on a tablet that is used in different german restaurants;
+    - there I worked on an Android Project that permits to order on a tablet that is used in different german restaurants;

-on a Java SE Project that permits to control point of sale systems through a cashier application;
+    - on a Java SE Project that permits to control point of sale systems through a cashier application;

-and on a TimeTracking application that permited to register on and off through an RFID Ship.
+    - and on a TimeTracking application that permited to register on and off through an RFID Ship.

-Then I worked for the [Media Service Providing AG](https://mspag.com/);
+  - Then I worked for the [Media Service Providing AG](https://mspag.com/);

-where we have implemented and installed different Product Information Management systems for different great supermarket companies in Germany;
+    - where we have implemented and installed different Product Information Management systems for different great supermarket companies in Germany;

-the stacktrace here was more like XML, XSLT, XPath, some Java SE, a bit of Java EE and some DevOps tasks;
+    - the stacktrace here was more like XML, XSLT, XPath, some Java SE, a bit of Java EE and some DevOps tasks;

-here was the first time that I got in contact with the Phylosophie of SCRUM and it had me hoocked!
+    - here was the first time that I got in contact with the Phylosophie of SCRUM and it had me hoocked!

 ## C0nnect with me